-Originally an Adlerian trained counsellor I offer integrative counselling and psychotherapy to individuals or couples.
+Originally an Adlerian trained counsellor I offer arts-based integrative counselling and psychotherapy to individuals or couples.
 I have a comfortable ground floor counselling room and can offer flexible hours.
 As a registered and accredited member of the BACP I adhere to their ethical framework.

 Training, qualifications & experience

 - Diploma in Supervision, Cambridge Supervision TrainingPG Dip (educational studies) in child & adolescent psychotherapeutic counselling

-Diploma in Adlerian Counselling from the Institute of Individual Psychology
+- Diploma in Adlerian Counselling from the Institute of Individual Psychology

-Cruse Bereavement Training
+- Cruse Bereavement Awareness Training

-MBACP registered and accredited
+- MBACP registered and accredited

-Creative Arts therapist
+- Clay therapist and Creative Arts therapist

 Accredited register membership